777arc/PySDR/content/cyclostationary.rst

    :target: ../_images/caf_avg_over_alpha.svg
    :alt: CAF average over alpha

 Not only do we see the expected spike at 0.05 Hz, but we also see a spike at integer multiples of 0.05 Hz.
 This is because the CAF is a Fourier series, and the harmonics of the fundamental frequency are present in the CAF, especially when we are looking at PSK/QAM signals without pulse shaping.
-The energy at alpha = 0 is the total power in the power spectral density (PSD) of the signal, and it is not important for CSP, in fact we will typically null it out.
+The energy at alpha = 0 is the total power in the power spectral density (PSD) of the signal, although we will typically null it out because 1) we often plot the PSD on its own and 2) it will throw off the dynamic range of our colormap when we start plotting 2D data with a colormap.

-While the CAF is interesting, we often want to view cyclic frequency over RF frequency, which we can do using the Spectral Correlation Function (SCF), which we will discuss next.
+While the CAF is interesting, we often want to view cyclic frequency *over RF frequency*, instead of just cyclic frequency on its own like we see above.
+This leads us to the Spectral Correlation Function (SCF), which we will discuss next.

 ************************************************
 The Spectral Correlation Function (SCF)